RSN601KRI/profileme/README.md

 Feel free to customize the portfolio to make it your own:

-- Replace the placeholder content with your own information in the `src/data` directory.
+- Replace the placeholder content with your information in the `src/data` directory.
 - Modify the styling by editing the CSS files in the `src/styles` directory.
 - Add your own projects by creating new components in the `src/components` directory.